GrafiteInc/Scaffold/readme.md

 ```
 With the Helper!
 ```
-app_notification('This is words from inside the app!', true)
+app_notify('This is words from inside the app!', true) email_notify('subject', 'This is words from inside the app!')
 ```

 ### Email based Notification